garciart/ansible-qrg/linux-in-windows.md

 # Create a Linux Virtual Machine in Windows

 Here are instructions to create and run a Linux virtual machine in Windows, using the VMware Workstation Player for Windows and CentOS Stream 9.
 This setup will allow you to write and run the Ansible playbooks in the tutorial.
-Once again, this is not the only way to use Linux with Windows, but reviewing every method is beyond the scope of this tutorial.
+Once again, this is one of many options available to run Linux in Windows.

 - [Download CentOS Stream](#download-centos-stream)
 - [Download and Install VMware Workstation Player for Windows](#download-and-install-vmware-workstation-player-for-windows)